Adopted Development Plan Documents

-Ashford has a number of adopted SPDs which are used as material planning considerations when assessing planning applications.
+Ashford has a number of adopted SPDs along with informal design guidance which are used as material planning considerations when assessing planning applications.

 Both the Wye Neighbourhood Plan and Pluckley Neighbourhood Plan have been formally 'made' (adopted) by the council, and now form part of the Development Plan for each Parish.
 Policies within them will now apply to development proposals within that Parish.

 There are several other parishes that have commenced preparation of a neighbourhood plan, which will apply local policies in those areas, once adopted.
 View Neighbourhood Plans page for more information